Character or Ma-Ti Summonses Captain Planet All by Himself

 The first verse of chapter 25 abruptly marks the passing of the book’s title character in one brief sentence.
 Dying at the age of 52 reveals Samuel’s time as Israel’s judge was no cakewalk.
 As Indiana Jones would say, “It’s not the years, honey.
 It’s the miles.”
 After attending the celebration of Samuel’s life, David hunkers down in the Kentucky foothills, where eventually he runs short on supplies.
 David sends friendly word to Nabal, a wealthy landowner in Harlan County to request provisions for his men, but the inhospitable hillbilly dismisses the request, even though David’s men have been providing protection for his employees.
 When word gets back to David, he heads over to Nabal’s place to lay down the law with more authority than Deputy Marshal Raylan Givens.
 But when Nabal’s wife Abigail hears what’s going down, she rushes to meet David with a chuckwagon load of chow before he can quickdraw on her husband.
 Her food and good advice correct David’s low blood sugar and dissuade him from doing anything rash (v.
 35).
 Nabal hits the rafters when he finds out.
 The thought of losing one bottle of bubbly from his collection causes him to stroke out.
 Scripture says, “his heart died within him” (v.
 37).
 Upon hearing the news, David immediately steps in to romance the widow, inviting Abigail to marry him, a gentlemanly gesture tempered by the fact he’s been going around using his wanted poster to pick up ladies like Billy the Kid.
 That’s right.
 While on the run from Saul, David marries more women than Monte Peterson: six, including Abigail.

 The same guys who snitched on David and inspired “Psalm 54” out him again in chapter 26, sending Saul back into T-1000 pursuit mode.
 But David sees the king’s kill team coming and snoops on their encampment while they’re waiting for their Teslas to recharge.
 With his brass balls on full display, David marches into the center of camp where Saul sleeps, monitored by a security detail more lax than Paddock 11 at Jurassic World.
-Once again, encouraged to ice Saul on the spot, David honorably dismisses the opportunity by merely snatching the king’s spear: “It would be sacrilegious … for me to send forth my hand against Hashem’s anointed one” (v.
+Once again, encouraged to ice Saul on the spot, David honorably dismisses the opportunity by merely snatching the king’s spear: “[God] forbid that I should stretch out my hand against the Lord’s anointed” (v.
 11).
 It’s yet another impressive display of restraint from the young upstart.
 Then, retreating a safe distance, he calls out Abner, Saul’s top military commander for not doing his job to protect the king.
 David heckles Abner at work harder than Jerry Seinfeld (vv.
 15, 16).
 Yep.
 There’s a psalm for that.
 “Psalm 58” rips Abner a new one for advising Saul against him.
 But his tone shifts when he addresses the king, acknowledging his authority and questioning why he continues to pursue a subordinate “flea” like David (vv.
 18-20).
 Saul is openly grateful for his discipline (again) and quickly reverts from an aggressive Hank Evans back to his mild-mannered Charlie Baileygates personality.
 He praises David and promises to call John Walsh to have him removed from Israel’s Most Wanted.

 But David has been down this road before and knows Saul is more obsessed with retaining power within the company than Harold Meachum.
 Like Frank Underwood, Saul keeps his metro card on him at all times.
 With this in mind, David decides to hide where Saul will never look.
 In chapter 27, he returns to King Achish in Gath, this time convincing the Philistine leader that he’s left his Israelite roots behind him as a result of Saul’s unstable, Arthur Fleck tendencies.
 Achish is happy to have a defector of David’s prominence in his pocket and gives him a chunk of land to call home.
 But unbeknownst to Achish, David spends his time there raiding Philistine allies and enemies of Israel with lethal intent (v.
 11).